pmaillot/X32-Behringer/README.md

 Connect to X32, select the channel or effect slot the preset will apply to if needed.

 Browse your PC for Preset files (Channel, Effect or Routing) and chose a file to send to X32.
 Channel Presets features are displayed as a preview with icons showing if a preset section is present, and active.
 Before sending to X32, safes can be applied to prevent some preset sections to interact with the X32.
 Master levels can also automatically be lowered to avoid unwanted pops or larsen arising when a new preset is loading.
-Hit the "Set Preset" button and you're done.
+Hit the "Set Preset" button and you are done.
 A status will display when your preset file is complete.

 ### X32USB ###